Joan254/alx-system_engineering-devops/0x00-shell_basics/README.md

-Creating  a directory named my_first_directory in the /tmp/ directory
+Moving the file betty from /tmp/ to /tmp/my_first_directory